Akashdtech/Personalized-Movie-Recommendation-System-Neo4j-Graph-Database-Knowledge-Graph-LLM/README.md

     A custom LLM model is implemented to process user queries and provide movie recommendations.
 The model interacts with an external API to generate responses.

-AI Agents and Query Processing:
+Query Processing:

-    The AI agents refine user queries, retrieve knowledge from Neo4j, and use structured prompts to generate movie recommendations.
+    The LLM refine user queries, retrieve knowledge from Neo4j, and use structured prompts to generate movie recommendations.
 The system considers factors like shared genres, cast, and keywords to find similar movies.

 Graphical User Interface: